soahleelab/PIV-MyoMonitor/README.md

 When the analysis is complete, you'll see the same results as above and the prompt "Do it Again?
 Y/N:" If you enter "Y", you'll be returned to the window to enter the ROI again, giving you multiple opportunities to analyze it.
 If the contractility seen in the video is well reflected in the graph, enter "N" and move on to the next step.

 The next step is to deal with noise, where you can view the graph and enter an appropriate threshold value to flatten the graph.
 This process is designed to be a loop, so iterate to find the right threshold.
 Once you have a flattened graph, enter a value for the minimum peak prominence that allows you to select the peak of Contraction-Relaxation from the many peaks on the graph.
+For example, I considered any peak below 1 to be noise, and entered 1 as the value for the threshold.

 ![image](https://github.com/soahleelab/PIV-MyoMonitor/assets/155861561/607c6d31-0347-42c9-935d-fcf6c1e74591)